9 Insurance, Reimagined

 Current HSA Balance Total healthcare funds available now

-Insurance Threshold The balance or contribution level needed to activate coverage
+Insurance Threshold Balance or contribution level needed to activate coverage

 Gap Remaining How much more is needed – and projected date of reaching it